codam-coding-college/spark-sessions/libasm/SparkSession - libasm.md

     - For this exercise, we're going to call `write()` first to output our `text` onto **stdout**.
 Remember the instruction order for calling `exit()` earlier.
 What values do you need to move into which registers?
     - Finish with a call to `exit()` again like you did earlier.
     - Compile with the same commands you used earlier.
 Do you get "Hello, world!"?
+        - Note: your compiler may throw up some warnings, but if your program was compiled successfully, just ignore it!

 ## Stack Alignment
 Stack alignment can be a tricky thing to understand.
 What you need to know is that x86_64 requires that your stack be aligned on a 16-byte boundary.